 Click once to establish the location of the ceiling plane ridge.

-*The ceiling plane displays with dashed pink lines.
-It was drawn larger than the platform hole.
+The ceiling plane displays with dashed pink lines and was drawn larger than the platform hole.

 - With the ceiling plane selected, click the Open Object edit button to open the Ceiling Plane Specification dialog box: